Simulation structures

 Learn more about physics hooks in the dedicated section.

-trait.
+The event handlers are trait-objects implementing the EventHandler trait.
 They can be used to get notified

 when two non-sensor colliders start/stop having contacts, and when one sensor collider and one other collider